zekicaneksi/Terraform-AWS-REST-API-with-Jenkins-and-Docker-Example/terraform/README.md

 ### Note

-It can take a few minutes for EC2 to set up and Docker containers.
+It can take a few minutes for EC2 to set up and run Docker containers.